mesosphere/marathon/docs/docs/pods.md

 }
 ```

-This pod declares a “web” endpoint that listens on port 80. <!-- Validated.
-JSH 9/30/16 3:23pm -->
+This pod declares a “web” endpoint that listens on port 80.

 ```json
 {